luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

           .out 'var '
         */

+        .out 'var '

-Now, after 'var' or 'let' out one or more comma separated VariableDecl
+Now, after 'var' (alias for 'any') out one or more comma separated VariableDecl

-        .out {CSL:.list, freeForm:.list.length>2}
+        .produceAssignments

 If 'var' was adjectivated 'export', add to exportNamespace

+        /*
         if not .lexer.out.browser

               if .export and not .default
                 .out ";", NL,{COMMENT:'export'},NL
                 for each varDecl in .list
                     .out .lexer.out.exportNamespace,'.',varDecl.name,' = ', varDecl.name, ";", NL
                 .skipSemiColon = true
+        */

 ### Append to class Grammar.ImportStatement ###